 Preparation of Detergents:

-- In the manufacture of detergents and chemicals, observing the degree of quality and purity of raw materials is of great importance that if this issue is not observed, the desired result will not be achieved.
+- In the manufacture of detergents and chemicals, observing the degree of quality and purity of raw materials is of great importance if this issue is not observed, the desired result will not be achieved.

 - Choosing the right temperature for different chemical compounds is of particular importance.